justyns/phpSysWatch/README.md

 -----
-README.md - readme with markup for github watch.php - php script that does all of the logging watchview.php - php script that views/graphs the data logged by watch.php watch.py - original python script that does something similar but logs to separate files watchuploader.sh - my first attempt at uploading the data from watch.py to a remote server for graphing/viewing
+README.md - readme with markup for github watch.php - php script that does all of the logging watch.sh - bash wrapper script to be called from cron and ensure watch.php is running watchview.php - php script that views/graphs the data logged by watch.php watch.py - original python script that does something similar but logs to separate files watchuploader.sh - my first attempt at uploading the data from watch.py to a remote server for graphing/viewing